ranges-network/ranges-network.github.io/pages/awards.md

 A final report will be due within six months of the completion of the project.
 The final report must include a public repository link for each specimen imaging dataset generated during the project.
 Additional information will be provided to projects selected for funding.

-Images and the associated data will remain under the stewardship of the specimens’ holding institution and applicants must follow institutional, data aggregator and/or repository guidelines to ensure that the appropriate data usage polcies are followed, all licenses and waivers are applied and to clarify approved data usage.
+Images and the associated data will remain under the stewardship of the specimens’ holding institution and applicants must follow institutional, data aggregator and/or repository guidelines to ensure that the appropriate data usage policies are followed, all licenses and waivers are applied and to clarify approved data usage.

 ---------------------------